HudoGriz/QTLspyer/QTLspyer/shiny/markdown/input_data.md

-All that that the user needs to provide is considered as input data and can be found under `QTLspyer\input`.
+All data that the user needs to provide is considered as input data and can be found under `QTLspyer\input`.

 #### Sample sequence data